Neurodiagnostic Technology Training Program

 Credentialing

 ABRET (Neurodiagnostic Credentialing and Accreditation) is the credentialing board for EEG and other neurodiagnostic specialties.
-Although our NDT Training Program is not currently ABRET-recognized, after enrolling our inaugural class, we will petition ABRET for recognition so graduates will be eligible for Pathway II.
-On this pathway, students who complete graduation requirements will be eligible to sit for the ABRET Registration Examination for Electroencephalographic Technologists.
+The VUMC NDT Training Program is ABRET-recognized.
+Trainees who complete the program are eligible to sit for the ABRET Registration Examination for Electroencephalographic Technologists.
 Those who pass the exam will be registered as electroencephalographic technologists for a period of 5 years and will be authorized to use the designation R. EEG T.

 Admission Requirements